 Me and the future father of my children were discussing baby names yesterday for our as yet unconceived alarmingly attractive children that we will be having in the future.
-I believe we decided on Sean Robert for the first boy, despite my initial discomfort with the name.
-(You put two and two together.)
-The conversation resurfaced throughout most of our day together as we walked around the city and I bought shoes (yes, yes I know I didn’t need any more shoes but they were ON SALE) and lingerie (again I know I don’t need anymore lingerie but they were also ON SALE… and PINK!!!) and what started out as a joking conversation quickly got me to thinking.
-While I am well aware of the fact that these 3 (or was it 4?) children we are supposed to be having will not be coming for many, MANY years to come, or at least until we can determine the least awkward and friendship damaging way to conceive them.
-However, it got me to thinking, what kind of mother would I be?
+The conversation resurfaced throughout most of our day together as we walked around the city and I bought shoes (yes, I know I didn’t need any more shoes but they were ON SALE) and lingerie (again I know I don’t need anymore lingerie but they were also ON SALE… and PINK!!!) and what started out as a joking conversation quickly got me to thinking.
+While I am well aware of the fact that these 3 (or was it 4?) children we are supposed to be having will not be coming for many, MANY years to come, or at least until we can determine the least awkward and friendship damaging way to conceive them, it got me to thinking; what kind of mother would I be?